validmeasures/liberiaS3Mforms/README.md

 In support of this survey, the following survey instruments in XLSform and Xform standard for [Open Data Kit](https://opendatakit.org/) have been developed.

+## Standardisation form

+This form (`liberiaStdForm.xlsx` and `liberiaStdForm.xml`) is to be used for the enumerator's standardisation test.

 ## Village form

 This form (`liberiaCoverageVillageForm.xlsx` and `liberiaCoverageVillageForm.xml`) collects information on the villages or primary sampling units (PSU) selected for the Liberia Coverage Survey.
 This information includes: